Linaro/lava/doc/content/introduction/glossary.md

 of being fetched from a URL.
 These are useful for debugging tests and are recommended for the synchronization support within MultiNode test jobs.

-## interface tag

-An interface tag is similar to [device tag](#device-tag) but operates **solely** within the VLANd support.
-An interface tag may be related to the link speed which is achievable on a particular switch and port - it may also embed information about that link.

 ## jinja2

 Jinja2 is a templating language for Python, modelled after Django's templates.